anthonyadade/MultiplayerBattleship/README.md

-This was an assignment done in my OOD class, it invovled writing a program in java that could communicate with a multiplayer server using JSON and play a modified version of battleship with other students.
+This was an assignment done in my OOD class, it involved writing a program in java that could communicate with a multiplayer server using JSON and play a modified version of battleship with other students.
 Also the gameplayb was automated, so the students coded "AI" that would play.
 The "AI" in my program fired randomly.

 Original README: